 Many study abroad programs in Montreal are applicable to both undergraduate and graduate degree programs, with a focus on a case-method form of education.
 Business programs in Montreal often emphasize increased understanding of the North American market, and present students with real-world business cases and simulations.
 Successful completion of business study abroad programs in Montreal will bring with it the type of hands-on experience that many employers are seeking in today’s market.
 Perhaps the biggest obstacle to living in Montreal is the always chilly Canadian winter, so pack a coat!

 5. Hong Kong

-Hong Kong has exploded onto the international business scene over the course of the past few decades.
+Hong Kong is one of the best places to study abroad for business as it has exploded onto the international business scene over the course of the past few decades.
 Thanks in part to its extreme population growth and rapid industrialization, Hong Kong is now one of the world’s leading financial centers.
 A business student studying abroad in Hong Kong may be physically in Asia, but the types of commerce and trade moving through the city will come from every corner of the globe.
 Hong Kong’s economic success presents a great environment for learning about business, but incoming students should be aware of several things.
 Firstly, the cost of living in Hong Kong is among the highest in the world; but, if your wallet can absorb the costs, the city is alive with opportunity.

 Seemingly countless skyscrapers crowding the edge of the harbor make for a stunning sight, especially after nightfall.
 The culinary and artistic influences of mainland China are obvious in the city, and numerous scenic hikes and beaches are open to the public, meaning that visitors will rarely, if ever, run out of possibilities for exploration.